signalogic/SigSRF_SDK/mediaTest_readme.md

 For .rtp files with incorrect or zero packet timestamp values, you can set mediaMin options to use a queue-balancing algorithm to estimate correct packet push rate; see [Packet Push Rate Control](#user-content-packetpushratecontrol) below.

+<a name="FragmentationSupport"></a>
+### Fragmentation

+pktlib supports packet fragmentation and re-assembly per RFC 791.
+Here are some implementation notes:

+> * fragments are managed as per application thread linked lists; a simple mem barrier lock coordinates critical section thread access and modification of App_Thread_Info[] (defined in mediaMin.h and declared in mediaMin.cpp).
+This method works as long as the caller has a unique thread Id; for example, p/m threads could also call DSGetPacketInfo() with fragmented packets
+> * each linked list fragment entry includes 3-way tuple info (protocol, IP src addr, IP dst addr), IP header identifier (Identification field), and fragment offset.
+See the PKT_FRAGMENT struct in pktlib.h
+> * each linked list entry also includes packet info: flags, identifier, fragment offset, and saved IP header and packet data
+> * performance wise, the worst case is an app thread with a high number of streams each with large packets of size 4500 to 6000 bytes, in which case the thread's linked list length could grow to around N*3 or N*4, where N is number of streams
+> * "highest used location" (max_search_limit) is maintained to reduce search time for existing thread Ids.
+The search loop isn't doing much, just comparing 64-bit thread Id values

 <a name="Sessions"></a>
 ## Sessions